dart-lang/language/accepted/future-releases/constructor-tearoffs/faq.md

 int Function(int) intId = id; // INVALID
 ```

 There were reasons for this, mainly worries about implementations not being able to be efficient.
-The implementors have told us that it's not a problem, so we remove that restriction and allow you to instantiate any function-typed expression.
+The implementors have told us that it's not a problem, so we now remove that restriction and allow you to instantiate any function-typed expression.
 The `INVALID` above becomes valid and well-typed.

+_This is not actually part of the constructor tear-off feature, it's considered a bug-fix because some (but not all) compilers already supported the feature, and it will be available in older language versions too.
+See language issue [#1812](https://github.com/dart-lang/language/pull/1812) for details.
+This feature-fix will still very likely ship at the same time as constructor tear-offs, and it's affecting the explicit instantiation feature, so we include it here._

-This also applies to *callable objects* (objects which has an interface type with a `call` method), which we treat like function values in most places.
+This also applies to *callable objects* (objects that have an interface type with a `call` method), which we treat like function values in most places.

 **Q:** Where does that even matter?